 - Never respond to e-mail solicitations asking for personal information.

 - Check your credit report for accuracy each year, and immediately report any inaccuracies to the credit bureau.
-As a Massachusetts resident, you are entitled to one free copy of your credit report per year from the three credit reporting agencies listed on the back.

 - Keep a listing of all your credit and bank information in a secure place.
 This listing will make it easier for you to contact creditors and banks if your identity is stolen or if you simply lose your wallet.

 If you believe you have had your identity stolen, follow these steps to reduce the possible damage and loss.
 It is extremely important to act quickly to protect your credit rating and reduce your risk of loss.